If a lighting defect is causing a clear and immediate danger (high risk to loss of life or limb), you should treat it as an emergency.

 - vehicle accident damage

-- large section of 4 lights or more in a sequence
+- defect with 4 lights or more in a sequence

 Please report an emergency by telephone on 01294 310000.

 Traffic signal/traffic light issues should be reported directly to the contact centre by calling 01294 310000.

 Report a non-emergency street lighting fault

 It will help to aid the timescale of repairs if you provide as much information as possible including the following: